Superflows-AI/docs/docs/07-ui-components/02-chat.md

 ---

 **styling** `{
-  slideoverSide?: "right" | "left";
   buttonColor?: string;
-  headerBackgroundColor?: string;
-  headerTextColor?: string;
 }`

-This allows you to set basic aspects of the style of the Superflows sidebar.
+This allows you to set basic aspects of the style of the Superflows chat.
 This will be expanded to allow much deeper customization in the future.

-`slideoverSide` sets which side of the screen the sidebar opens on.
-Set "right" if you want it to open on the right hand side of the screen.

 `buttonColor` sets the colour of the submit button.

-`headerBackgroundColor` sets the colour of the header of the sidebar.

-`headerTextColor` sets the colour of the text on the header of the sidebar.

 ---